 A UN panel of human rights experts called Japan’s arrest of former Renault-Nissan chief Carlos Ghosn ‘arbitrary’.

-Ghosn was arrested in November 2018 and he spent 130 days in prison before completing an audacious escape that humiliated Japanese justice officials and raised questions about who was involved.
+The 66-year-old was arrested in November 2018 and spent 130 days in prison before completing an audacious escape act that humiliated Japanese justice officials and raised questions about who was involved.